Kirklees Valley Local Nature Reserve

 Kirklees Valley Local Nature Reserve is a nature reserve in the Metropolitan Borough of Bury, that stretches from Greenmount in the north, Bury in the south, and Tottington in the west.
 It was declared a nature reserve in October 2010 under the 1949 National Parks and Access to the Countryside Act.

 The nature reserve contains numerous footpaths, lodges and landmarks, as well as farmland and historic mill sites.

 Industrial History

 The reserve sits on what was once a prosperous industrial area in Tottington, including Tottington and Kirklees Printworks, Tottington Bleachworks and Olive’s Paper Mill.
 The first evidence of a mill in this area was Tottington Corn Mill which was first mentioned in 1296.

 In 1820, Tottington Cotton Mill was converted into a Calico Printworks, which survived until 1927.
 The site was demolished completely with the closure of the engraving shop in the 1940s.
 The site and surrounding area became derelict and overgrown, forming the basis of the nature reserve.

 In 2011, an Archaeological Dig was conducted by Oxford Archaeology and Bury Ranger Service, surveying the area and uncovering sites such as the Dye House.

+Ecology

+While Kirklees Valley LNR has not been declared a Site of Special Scientific Interest, it still contains notable Ecological aspects, as with many abandoned areas of human settlement.

+The nature reserve is shaped by Kirklees Brook, a minor river which feeds into the River Irwell.
+According to the Environment Agency (a body supported by the UK Department for Environment, Food & Rural Affairs), the river contains good quantities of invertebrates, but poor quantities of fish, along with high concentrations of dissolved ammonia and oxygen.
+Like all rivers in the UK, Kirklees Brook has a chemical status of Fail, mostly due to Mercury and Polybrominated diphenyl ethers.
+The Brook and surrounding areas have been classified as a Site of Biological Importance.Most other bodies of water are Lodges, which were at one point reservoirs serving the many industrial sites and mills and are or were popular sites for angling and duck feeding.
+There are 9 surveyed lodges, the largest of which being Island Lodge, also known as Scholes’ Reservoir, named after the small island in the middle of the lodge.
+It is situated under Tottington Viaduct and south of what was once Mill Street, which was the primary route to Tottington Printworks from the south and can still be seen today.
+It was likely a part of Tottington Corn Mill.